na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 ->**Discord**: lurkzn<-
 ->![img2](https://i.imgur.com/Z5OYDDT.gif)<-
 !!! warning Minor Update - 11 Dec
-	->I've edited the GPT preset to have a higher seed value from the default value of -1.<-
+	->I've edited the GPT preset to have a higher seed value (25) from the default value of -1.
+Apparently the seed value resets whenever you start up a new instance of ST, so be sure to manually verify this before starting a chat.<-
 ***
 ##->Claude Presets<-
 ->Shoutout to **RobbieTheFella** for archiving and sharing it <3<-